The Legendary Ayurvedic Fruit "Amalaki"

 - Supports immunity.
 All of the benefits already mentioned make Amla Berry a strong immunity booster.

 Harvesting for Bio-Intelligence

-The traditional methods for harvesting and processing the fruit as described in the ayurvedic texts protects the intelligence of the plants.
-Using these methods insures that the refined qualities of the Amla plant can be preserved and even enhanced.
-Because it is considered a divine plant, the Amla is more delicate — more complex -- than many other plants grown in the wild.
+The traditional methods for harvesting and processing the fruit, as described in the ayurvedic texts, protects the intelligence of the plants.
+Using these methods ensures that the refined qualities of the Amla plant can be preserved and even enhanced.
+Because it is considered a divine plant, the Amla is more delicate — more complex — than many other plants grown in the wild.
 It must be handled very carefully to maintain its efficacy, its purity and its divine qualities.

 Finally, the batch is given a sophisticated laboratory test involving thin-layer chromatography and fingerprinting to judge the level of ripeness as prescribed in the ayurvedic texts.
 High-tech scans also ensure that no heavy metals or biological or chemical residues are present.
 Only when the fruit meets these stringent standards is the batch ready for processing.

 The process itself involves drying and crushing the Amalaki into powder, then dipping it in fresh Amalaki juice, then again drying the mixture.
 This dried mixture is again ground into a powder and mixed with fresh juices of the fruit.
 This procedure is repeated 21 times.
 The purpose of this meticulous processing is to enhance the nourishing and rejuvenative qualities of the Amalaki fruit.
 The fruit alone is nourishing and can be eaten raw, cooked in a chutney or dried into a powder, but its rasayana qualities become enhanced several times over when it is processed according to the traditional ayurvedic methods.